 How to Build Deeper Customer Relationships with Key Account Management

-Key Account Management (KAM) is not just a clever sales trick for companies to make more out of a customer.
+in Key Account Management /Key Account Management (KAM) is not just a clever sales trick for companies to make more out of a customer.
 It’s a long-term strategy to retain and expand your company’s most important customer partnerships.
 Time, energy, and other resources will need to be invested into developing a deeper relationship with your customers for KAM to work.
 You need to focus on building things up the right way, or all your efforts will be wasted.

 The Stages of Customer Relationship